Car radiator repair

 Can you DIY a car radiator repair?

 That depends on where the leak is.
-You can repair leaks in the tanks, drain and radiator neck.
+You can perform car radiator repair in the tanks, drain and radiator neck.
 You can sometimes fix a leaking radiator core.
+If your radiator is leaking in other areas, it must be replaced.

 Let’s take a look at the components in a car radiator